myersw12/wimax_ldpc_lib/README.md

 This repository contains an LDPC encoder and decoder implemented in Python and C++.
 The objective is to create a fast, high performance, easy to use LDPC encoder/decoder.

 The LDPC codes used in this project are from the IEEE 802.16E standard (Mobile WIMAX).
 These matrices are used because they are a special form of LDPC codes known as Quasi-Cyclic (QC) LDPC codes.
 QC-LDPC codes are faster to encode and decode.
+All of the LDPC matrices and coderates from the 802.16e-2012 standard are available for use.

 ## Encoder